JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7976 days**.

-And here is a just a random fact -  **Pretzel snacks have been around for over 1300 years.
-A European monk invented the snack using used leftover bread dough**.
+And here is a just a random fact -  **In his youth, United States president George W. Bush used to play for the Midland (Texas) Central Little League.
+He played the position of the catcher**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)